adminy/sls-py/README.md

 - [ ] custom schema validation module via `input_types` & `output_types`
 - [ ] support openapi lambda type via `openapi: true`, false by default, as it creates an extra lambda resource
 - [ ] zip deeper deps filtering for pyc and pyo files
-- [ ] modularize the code so that all lambda modules can be done in parallel
+- [x] modularize the code so that all lambda modules can be done in parallel ~~(tricky for those sharing the same module)~~
+  - [x] Instead, prevent user from doing shared modules, force them to use shared modules instead

 # Requirements
-- [x] minimum required python version >= 3.7
+- [x] python & pip installed
 - [x] minimum required node version >= 16

-## Known strange behaviour
-if two lambdas share the same module code and then
-	the first one defined sets `zip: true` for all the rest of the lambdas that share that same module `zip: true` is set automatically.

-Likewise, if the first one defined does not set zip to true, the rest of the lambdas that share that same module requirements will not be zipped also.